You are here:

 - Topical analgesics.
-People who cannot take oral pain relievers or who continue to have some pain after taking them may find topical analgesics helpful.
-These creams or ointments are rubbed into the skin over sore muscles or joints and relieve pain through one or more active ingredients.
+Creams or ointments that are rubbed into the skin over sore muscles or joints and relieve pain through one or more active ingredients.

-- Nonsteroidal anti-inflammatory drugs (NSAIDS).
-A large class of medications useful against both pain and inflammation, NSAIDs are staples in arthritis treatment.
-A number of NSAIDs, such as ibuprofen (Advil, Motrin), naproxen sodium (Aleve), and ketoprofen (Orudis, Oruvail) are available over the counter.
+- Nonsteroidal anti-inflammatory drugs (NSAIDs).
+2 A large class of medications useful against both pain and inflammation.
+Two NSAIDs, ibuprofen and naproxen sodium, are available over the counter.
 More than two dozen others, including a subclass of NSAIDs called COX-2 inhibitors, are available only with a prescription.

 2 Warning: NSAIDs can cause stomach irritation or, less often, they can affect kidney function.
 The longer a person uses NSAIDs, the more likely he or she is to have side effects, ranging from mild to serious.
 Many other drugs cannot be taken when a patient is being treated with NSAIDs because NSAIDs alter the way the body uses or eliminates these other drugs.
 Check with your health care provider or pharmacist before you take NSAIDs.
 Also, NSAIDs sometimes are associated with serious gastrointestinal problems, including ulcers, bleeding, and perforation of the stomach or intestine.
 People age 65 and older, as well as those with any history of ulcers or gastrointestinal bleeding, should use NSAIDs with caution.